This easy fig jam from dried figs is the perfect summer delight. Make this jam anytime of year thanks to the dried figs.

 Another reason to use dried figs is that the cost is cheaper.
 A jar of good fig jam will run you around $4-$6.
-Dried figs were only $1.24 for the bag at Walmart.
+Dried Misson figs were only $1.24 for the bag at Walmart.

-How to Make Easy Fig Jam from Dried Figs
+How to Make Easy Fig Preserves

-Figs, sugar, balsamic vinegar, and a squeeze of fresh lemon juice are all that you need to make this delicious jam!
-You’ll also need a saucepan large enough to hold everything and a blender.
-I use my Ninja blender, but any regular blender or immersion blender will work.
+You’ll also need a large saucepan large enough to hold everything, a wooden spoon, and a blender.
+I use my Ninja blender, but any regular blender, food processor, or immersion blender will work.

 How to use Balsamic Fig Jam

 There are so many amazing ways to use this jam.
 We keep this on hand pretty much all the time.
-Here's how we serve it up:
+Skip making Fresh Fig Jam and make this one instead.

 - Make a fancy grilled cheese sandwich for adults with jam, cheese, and meats.
+This jam is great for savory dishes.
+You could even make a peanut butter sandwich topped with this jam!

-- Top your yogurt snack with it.
+- Top your yogurt snack with the jam and some sesame seeds.

 - Make a vinaigrette with it.
+Add in some lemon zest for a little zing.

 - Make a simple appetizer by spreading fig jam on little bread toasts and topping each with a slice of brie, apple, and honey and a dollop of this Balsamic Fig Jam.

-Check out these other delicious jams and jellies
+Check out these other delicious jam recipes

 - Green Pepper Jelly